ricsanfre/pi-cluster/docs/_docs/logging.md

 permalink: /docs/logging/
 redirect_from: /docs/logging.md
 description: Kuberentes Cluster centralized logging solution based on EFK stack (Elasticsearch- Fluentd/Fluentbit - Kibana)
-last_modified_at: "03-02-2022"
+last_modified_at: "16-02-2022"

 ---

 ELK Stack (Elaticsearch - Logstash - Kibana) enables centralized log monitoring of IT infrastructure.
-As an alternative EFK stack (Elastic - Fluentd - Kibana) can be used, where Fluentd is used instead of Logstash for doing the collection and parsing of logs.
+As an alternative EFK stack (Elastic - Fluentd - Kibana) can be used, where Fluentd, or its lightweight version Fluentbit, is used instead of Logstash for doing the collection and parsing of logs.

-EFK stack will be deployed as centralized logging solution for the K3S cluster.
+EFK stack will be deployed as centralized logging solution for the K3S cluster, and to collect the logs of externals cluster nodes, i.e.: `gateway`.

 ![K3S-EFK-Architecture](/assets/img/efk_logging_architecture.png)

+{{site.data.alerts.note}}
+This document contain instructions to install the two logs collector alternatives: Fluentd and Fluentbit.
+Final solution is based on Fluentbit because it consume less memory resources from our Raspberry Pis.
+{{site.data.alerts.end}}

 ## ARM/Kubernetes support